How to Pass an English Exam – The 10 Best ways!

 FCE (The First Certificate in English)

-This is an upper intermediate level exam.
+Upper intermediate level exam.
 It is widely recognised as a good indicator that the speaker is competent in English.
 It can be used for work or study purposes.
 The exam consists of 5 parts: Reading, Listening, Use of English, Writing and Speaking.

 CAE (The Certificate in Advanced English)

-This is an advanced English exam.
+An advanced English exam.
 It’s for those who wish to study in English-speaking universities, improve career opportunities, or emigrate to the UK or Australia.
 The exam consists of five parts: Reading, Listening, Use of English, Writing and Speaking.

 CPE (The Certificate of Proficiency in English)

-This is one of the most advanced English language exams for learners who have an extremely high level of English.
+One of the most advanced English language exams for learners who have an extremely high level of English.
 The exam consists of five parts: Reading, Listening, Use of English, Writing and Speaking.

 TOEFL (The Test of English as a Foreign Language)

-This is a widely accepted standard of proficiency for non-native English speakers who want to study in the USA.
+A widely accepted standard of proficiency for non-native English speakers who want to study in the USA.
 The test consists of four parts: Reading, Listening, Speaking and Writing.

 TOEIC (The Test of English for International Communication)